Special Inspector General for Afghanistan Reconstruction: Recognitions

-Non-Governmental Organization (NGO) recognition & assistance
+Non-governmental organization (NGO) recognition and assistance

-SIGAR, and its reports, findings and information, have also been widely discussed and distributed on Capitol Hill, the US Congress and with U.S. policymakers, by the Washington, D.C.-based Afghanistan Foundation, a non-profit public policy research organization (NGO).
-SIGAR's efforts have helped educated and inform policymakers in public policy research organizations, and think tanks, about issues regarding U.S. assistance programs, aid levels, and various projects, in Afghanistan, including problems of corruption in Afghanistan, the Kabul Bank crisis and other important matters.
+SIGAR, and its reports, findings and information have also been widely discussed and distributed on Capitol Hill, the US Congress and with U.S. policymakers, by the Washington, D.C.–based Afghanistan Foundation, a non-profit public policy research organization (NGO).
+SIGAR's efforts have helped educated and inform policymakers in public policy research organizations, and think tanks, about issues regarding U.S. assistance programs, aid levels, and various projects, in Afghanistan, including problems of corruption in Afghanistan, the Kabul Bank crisis, and other important matters.

 Investigations

 The Washington Post has filed FOIA lawsuits for government documents related to documents produced by the agency's Lessons Learned Program.
 While the legal matter is pending before Judge Amy Berman Jackson of the U.S. District Court in the District of Columbia, unedited transcripts of interviews have been released which reveal a pattern of disinformation on the part of U.S. government officials.